aditichand/SQL-Project/README.md

 what they have.
 This is essential in ensuring that each pet has the best service at our store and that both the pet and the owner leave the store satisfied. <br>

-**17. Make a list of returning customers stating their first and last names and the number of visits.**
+**17. Make a list of returning customers stating their first and last names and the number of visits.**<br>
 Select<br>
 COUNT(Invoices.OwnerID) as No_ofVisits, OwnerFName,<br>
 OwnerLName FROM Invoices<br>